sybohy/sybohy/README.md

 ### Hi there 👋

+- Currently stitching the interface to the physical world at [Seam](https://getseam.com/).
+- :heart: to learn about computers.
+- Based in :bridge_at_night:

 <!--
 **sybohy/sybohy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.